 “She’s had reactions to every nut and legume you can think of,” explains her dad.
 “She would break out into a rash, hives, have difficulty breathing, and could have an anaphylactic reaction.
 That’s why we have to watch like hawks and make sure when we are in a restaurant that the food is safe for her.”

 While Mena and her family could manage her food allergies with extra caution and care with her diet, Mena’s asthma quickly became a force of its own.
 Over the years, it increased with such severity and frequency that it was tough to control the symptoms.

 It wasn’t long before the family turned to Children’s Hospital of Philadelphia (CHOP) for an evaluation of Mena’s complex and multifaceted condition.
 Mena was already seeing Anne Rosato, MD, FAAP, a pediatrician at CHOP Primary Care Center in Paoli, PA.

 “We realized, why not go through CHOP because it has the best doctors in the world?”

-"We went online and researched and found Sigrid DaVeiga, MD, Co-director of the Pulmonary Allergy Problematic Asthma Clinic, an attending physician with the Allergic Asthma Program and The Allergy Program at CHOP," says Madhavi.
+"We went online and researched and found Sigrid DaVeiga, MD, Co-director of the Pulmonary Allergy Personalized Asthma Clinic, an attending physician with the Allergic Asthma Program and The Allergy Program at CHOP," says Madhavi.

 Dr. DaVeiga was the third specialist the family consulted over the course of Mena’s freshman year of high school, and she and her staff would become, as Mena’s father explains, “a godsend.”